dsai-nlp/dsai-nlp.github.io/_pages/dat450/assignment1.md

 ### Training the model

-**Hint**: while developing the code, work with very small datasets.
+**Hint**: while developing the code, work with very small datasets until you know it doesn't crash.
 Monitor the cross-entropy loss (and/or the perplexity) over the training: if the loss does not decrease while you are training, there is probably an error.

 ### Evaluating